Salmaaattia/Plastic-Classification-/README.md

 So we used the same data and trained a custom visual recognition model on [ibm watson](https://www.ibm.com/watson) and the results and accuracy were high enough to rely on it

-The input to the model is captured using the phone's camera then it's preprocessed before classification
+The input to the model is captured using mobiles's camera then it's preprocessed before classification